ebelinski/uihex/README.md

 Clone this repository and open index.html in a browser.

-A working version of this can be found online [here](http://ebelinski.com/uihex).
+A working version of this can be found online at http://uihex.com/.